gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/GitHub-App-JMESPath-filter-examples-gij-self-managed.md

 </div>
 <br>

-This filter will allow users to connect only those repositories from the GitHub App integration that matches the JMESPath expression.
+This filter will allow users to connect only those repositories from a GitHub App integration that matches the JMESPath expression.

 GitHub applications have two type of scopes: